petergithub/notes/01Technology/ubuntuNotes.md

 `(` / `)` move a sentence back/forward
 `{` / `}` move paragraph back/forward
 After a search, `CTRL-O` takes you back to older positions, `CTRL-I` to newer positions
+`gi` Go to last edited location (very useful if you performed some searching and than want go back to edit)

+Move around inside of long line: `gj` and `gk` move up and down one displayed line by using gj and gk.
+That way, you can treat your one wrapped line as multiple lines

+#### Selection
+You need to select to the next matching parenthesis.
+* `v%` if the cursor is on the starting/ending parenthesis
+* `vib` if the cursor is inside the parenthesis block

+* select text between quotes: `vi"` for double quotes, `vi'` for single quotes
+* select a curly brace block (very common on C-style languages): `viB`, `vi{`

+#### mark and registers
+You can move to the line containing a mark using the ' (single quote) command.
+Thus 'a moves to the beginning of the line containing the 'a' mark.
+You can move to the precise location of any mark using the ` (backquote) command.
+Thus `z will move directly to the exact location of the 'z' mark.

+I can use any of the 26 "named" registers by prefixing the "object" reference with " (the double quote modifier).
+Thus if I use "add I'm cutting the current line into the 'a' register and if I use "by/foo then I'm yanking a copy of the text from here to the next line containing "foo" into the 'b' register.
+To paste from a register I simply prefix the paste with the same modifier sequence: "ap pastes a copy of the 'a' register's contents into the text after the cursor and "bP pastes a copy from 'b' to before the current line.

 #### Basic vi
 VIM - main help file  `:help`